-Three new Covid-19 datasets have just been made available in the ONS Secure Research Service (SRS).
+Several new Covid-19 datasets are now available in the ONS Secure Research Service (SRS).
 These include:

 Coronavirus and the social impacts on Great Britain (OPN Covid-19 module) – This survey contains new indicators from the Opinions and Lifestyle Survey to understand the impacts of the coronavirus (Covid-19) pandemic on people, households and communities in Great Britain.

 Death registration data for England and Wales – provisional monthly extracts – Monthly death registration data, collected as part of civil registration, provide information on deaths that occur and are then registered.
 This dataset is to be used only for Covid-19 accredited projects.
 Monthly deaths will only be delivered for 2019 and 2020.
 The data is provisional, such that some of the cases in here may not be long-term UK residents and that a number of cases are subject to coroner inquests.

 Covid-19 Infection Study – The purpose of this dataset is to understand the prevalence of Covid-19 in the UK population, including swab results, antibody tests and demographic information.